luyunghsiang/yhluweb/_sources/index.rst.txt

 Yung-Hsiang Lu is a professor of Electrical and Computer Engineering at Purdue University.
 He is a University Faculty Scholar of Purdue University.
-He is a fellow of the IEEE (Institute of Electrical and Electronics Engineers), distinguished scientist and distinguished speaker of the ACM (Association for Computing Machinery).
+He is a fellow of the IEEE (Institute of Electrical and Electronics Engineers), distinguished visitor of the Computer Society, distinguished scientist and distinguished speaker of the ACM (Association for Computing Machinery).
 Dr. Lu is the inaugural director of Purdue's John Martinson Engineering Entrepreneurial Center (2020-2022).
 In 2019, he received Outstanding